Whether your company is a small local B2C business or a large B2C company, it’s worth paying attention to your Google My Business (GMB) listing.

 At the March 2017 Google Cloud Next Conference, both Colgate and Verizon talked about their move to G Suite.

 Colgate-Palmolive has moved 28,000 users to G Suite from IBM’s legacy Notes and Domino systems.
 Verizon is planning to move 150,000 users to G Suite.
 Continue reading G Suite for Enterprises: The Shift Has Begun

 If your organization uses G Suite, you may have discovered that when you upload a video file to Google Drive, it’s not simply a stored file — the video can be played inline.

 What’s more, Google Drive uses the YouTube engine to play uploaded videos.
 When playing a Google Drive video, the interface has the appearance of a slimmed down version of the YouTube player.
 Continue reading 6 Business Use Cases for Google Drive Videos

-Since many CRM users, especially salespeople, live in Gmail, several CRM vendors have developed Chrome extensions that provide access to CRM functionality within consumer Gmail and business Gmail (G Suite).
+Many CRM users, especially salespeople, live in Gmail.
+Because of this, a number of CRM vendors have developed Chrome extensions that provide access to CRM functionality within consumer Gmail and business Gmail (G Suite).
 A Chrome extension is a software program that adds functionality to the Chrome browser.

 Historically, Chrome extensions have had little to no user interface.
 In fact, the original intent of Google’s developers was for extensions to be minimalist.
 From a user interface perspective, many extensions are no more than a button on the address bar.

-As an example of basic functionality of a CRM Chrome extension, a CRM user can search for records, edit records and add records — all without leaving Gmail.
-Some CRM vendors have taken their Chrome extension to an entirely new level.
-Continue reading Gmail to CRM Integration Options
+As an example of basic functionality of a CRM for Gmail Chrome extension, a CRM user can search for records, edit records and add records — all without leaving Gmail.
+Some CRM vendors have taken their Chrome extensions to entirely new levels.
+Continue reading CRM for Gmail and G Suite: Chrome Extensions

 Google Sheets is one of the productivity applications that’s included with free consumer Gmail and with G Suite [for business].